fts-bulgaria/D365BC_BGLocalization/Sorce/New-Eng-Full/NewIndex-ENU-FULL.md

 -   **Compress lines** -- if this option is checked, the system will summarize all lines of the invoice or CM in one line.
 Otherwise, all lines of the source document will be copied to the protocol.

+-   **Ground for Issue --** if a ground for issue is selected from the list, it will be populated in the created VAT protocols.

+-   **Skip the EU check for creation VAT Protocol** -- if the toggle is On VAT protocols for non EU vendor's documents will be created.

+-   **Create protocol for BG contragent** - when this option is marked the tool will create VAT protocols for the selected document types issued by local (bulgarian) vendors.

 **Vendor**, **Invoice** and **Credit Memo** help to further filter the documents.
 For example, you can specify in the Filter **Vendor,** VAT